 Some kids do choose it, and it's not an unusual thing to happen when they come out as transgender.
 Some children are ready to be out but not to everyone.
 Some are ready to be out only to family and very close friends.
 Your child might not be comfortable presenting their true identity in public at first or for a long while.
 It might be too scary.
 They may not be comfortable figuring out how to navigate school or sports or friends and all that entails.
 Transition looks different for every child and every family.

-Let your child lead the way when it comes to who to tell and when.
+Let your child lead the way regarding who to tell and when.

 This includes being back at school.
 You only have to tell your child's teacher if that's what your child wants.
 Your child might start the year using one name and set of pronouns.
 They may transition to another before the year is over.
 That's okay.
 Kids are more resilient than we think, and they go with the flow.
 Teachers are skilled at inclusion and ensure that every child feels safe and accepted in their class.
 There's a good chance that your child won't be the first transgender child they've had.
 Your child might not even be the only transgender child in their class.

 But accept that your child may not want to be out at school.
 That school might not feel like a safe place for them, for whatever their reasons are.
-And their reasons don’t have to make sense to you.
-You can try to rationalize your child’s fears, but they need to feel like school is safe.
-Until they do, all you can do is follow your child’s lead.
+And their reasons don't have to make sense to you.
+You can try to rationalize your child's fears, but they need to feel like school is safe.
+All you can do is follow your child's lead until they do.

 If you are looking for resources to help your child's teacher or the administration support your child in the best way possible, I have a post here that will help.

 Photo by Charisse Kenion on Unsplash